BIGJRA/BIGJRA.github.io/reborn.md

 ## Mosswater Industrial

 Time for our first dungeon proper!
-Fern will join us as a partner - note that if you leave the factory before completing it, you will lose Relationship Points (-1 Fern) the first time.
-However, talking to Fern while he is following you will grant Relationship Points (+1 Fern) the first time you do it, as well.
+Fern will join us as a partner.
+Partners are special in this game for a few reasons.
+Leaving your partner (here, leaving Mosswater Industrial) has a negative effect:

+Relationship Point Choices:
+- Leave Fern and exit the factory (-1 Fern, just once)
+- Stay with Fern and complete the factory (Neutral)

+However, talking to your partner while they're walking with you has a positive effect:

+Relationship Point Choices:
+- Talk to Fern while you are together (+1 Fern, just once)
+- Ignore Fern in Mosswater (Neutral)

 Another cool thing is that partners will heal you after each battle!

 Enter the next room and talk with Ace.
 We'll be wandering around the factory, defeating Team Meteor Grunts and looking for codes.